Cerium compounds: Cerium(IV) complexes

 Due to ligand-to-metal charge transfer, aqueous cerium(IV) ions are orange-yellow.
 Aqueous cerium(IV) is metastable in water and is a strong oxidizing agent that oxidizes hydrochloric acid to give chlorine gas.

 In the Belousov–Zhabotinsky reaction, cerium oscillates between the +4 and +3 oxidation states to catalyze the reaction.

 Organocerium compounds

 Organocerium chemistry is similar to that of the other lanthanides, often involving complexes of cyclopentadienyl and cyclooctatetraenyl ligands.
-Cerocene (Ce(C_{8}H_{8})_{2}) adopts the uranocene molecular structure.
-The 4f electron in cerocene, Ce(C_{8}H_{8})_{2}, is poised ambiguously between being localized and delocalized and this compound is also considered intermediate-valent.
+Cerocene (Ce(C8H8)2) adopts the uranocene molecular structure.
+The 4f electron in cerocene, Ce(C8H8)2, is poised ambiguously between being localized and delocalized and this compound is also considered intermediate-valent.

 Alkyl, alkynyl, and alkenyl organocerium derivatives are prepared from the transmetallation of the respective organolithium or Grignard reagents, and are more nucleophilic but less basic than their precursors.